GurcanH/react-testing-template/README.md

 > Simulate events on the root node in the wrapper.
 It must be a single-node wrapper.

-> Arguments

-event (String): The event name to be simulated
-...args (Any [optional]): A mock event object that will get passed through to the event handlers.

 ---

 ### .update() => Self